habitat-sh/habitat/www/source/docs/overview.html.md

 - [Tutorials](/tutorials): Location for our getting started and advanced tutorials.
 Currently, only the getting started tutorial is available.
 You should start here if you are new to Habitat.
 - [Concepts](/docs/concepts-overview): Describes the major components of Habitat and how they work.
-- [Create packages](/docs/create-packages-overview): Learn how to create a plan, what all of the plan settings are, and how to configure a package.
+- [Create packages](/docs/create-packages-overview): Learn how to create a plan, what all of the plan settings are, how to configure a package, and how to build packages.
-- [Build packages](/docs/build-packages-overview): Learn how to sign and build a package, and understand what a package actually contains.
 - [Run packages](/docs/run-packages-overview): Learn how to run a package natively as well as through an external runtime format, such as a Docker or rkt container.

 ## Where to begin